-Is your company thinking about migrating its existing on premise SharePoint to Office 365?
+Is your company thinking about migrating its existing on-premises SharePoint to Office 365?

 While not a bad idea, it may not be enough.